 When an employee leaves an organization, he/she will often have contractual obligations to his/her former employer not to solicit the former employer's customers, or compete with his/her former employer for a particular period of time and/or in a particular geographic area.
 The enforceability of those obligations often depends on whether an organization exercises its enforcement rights in a clear and consistent manner, or conversely, whether a business knows of, and ignores, a new employee's obligations.
 A business litigator can evaluate your business's non-solicitation and non-competition risk – from how you enforce non-compete agreements with former employees to how your current employees must conduct themselves.

 Don't Wait to Call a Business Litigator

 The common theme running through these areas of business litigation is that the risk of litigation can be mitigated if you bring a business litigator's perspective into in your operations before litigation arises.
 Business leaders who wait until the hurricane of litigation is already blowing to call upon a business litigator will have missed a golden opportunity to avoid the damage and expense that an unexpected litigation can deliver.
 Litigations, like storms, will happen, but a little preparation with help from a business litigator can go a long way toward helping your business stay high and dry.

-At Hendershot, Cannon and Hisey, P.C., we help our clients take a proactive approach to the risks of business litigation.
+At Hendershot Cowart P.C., we help our clients take a proactive approach to the risks of business litigation.
 Contact us today.